 There are two common responses to hitting the wall.
 The first is to get angry and run as far from God as possible.
 This reaction is born out of the belief that God could have and should have prevented whatever circumstances led to our confusion and misery.
 This all-too common reaction makes sense on a human level.
 However, it inevitably leads to spiritual disaster and is exactly what the enemy of our souls wants us to do.

-The healthy response to the hopelessness that occurs when we hit the wall is to run towards God.
+The healthy (but hard) response to the hopelessness that occurs when we hit the wall is to run towards God (1st Corinthians 9:24, Hebrews 12:1).
 Running towards God begins with an honest conversation.
 We need to talk to Him about our situation and our feelings about it.
 This can be scary, many believers balk at the notion of being honest with God.
-It feels sinful and wrong to admit our anger and confusion out loud.
+It feels sinful and wrong to admit our anger and confusion out loud especially if we feel God could have prevented our misery.
 Being real with God isn’t something we do for God.
 God already knows exactly what we think and how we feel (Hebrews 4:12).
 We get real with God for our own good, to keep from getting stuck in bitterness.

 Once we talk things out with God, it is time for an evaluation of our life and attitudes.
 We need to ask ourselves some hard questions:

-Are we isolating ourselves from other Christians (Hebrews 10:25)?
+Am I isolating myself from other Christians (Hebrews 10:25)?

-Are we praising Him in spite of our circumstances (Psalm 22)?
+Am I praising Him in spite of my circumstances (Psalm 22)?

-Are we believing God will work out His plan for our good and His glory (Romans 8:28)?
+Am I choosing to believe God will work out His plan for my good and His glory (Romans 8:28)?

 Once any necessary repenting is done, it’s time to trust.
 Trust that God’s love for you has not changed or faded.
 Trust that He is still on your side.
 Trust that this miserable, awful trial you are enduring will make you wiser, more compassionate and better able to serve.
 Most importantly, trust that God is good and believe that better days are right around the corner.